New Zealand made natural merino baby clothes

 Wool can be composted and is especially useful in gardening, as it has the ability to retain water while releasing nutrients to feed plants.

 Wool garments will only take 9 months to biodegrade when buried in soil.

 Our aim is to supply garments as they used to be (when I was a child) with a modern twist.
 We are regularly adding new products to the range as we find or design garments we like and know that our clients will like as well.

 Being knitted, the products cannot easily be mass produced and we want to keep production local.
-Because of this we have been quite selective with our outlets, as we wanted to specialise at the top end of the market.
+Because of this we have been quite selective with our outlets, as we want to specialise at the top end of the market.
 Where we have control, the stores and their locations are carefully selected so that they have some exclusivity in their area.